flutter/website/src/resources/platform-adaptations.md

 But, because app bars are displayed alongside other content in your page, it's only recommended to adapt the styling so long as its cohesive with the rest of your application.
-You can see additional code samples and a further explanation in [the Github discussion on app bar adaptations][appbar-post].
+You can see additional code samples and a further explanation in [the GitHub discussion on app bar adaptations][appbar-post].

 ### Alert dialog